Davison KK, Birch LL. Child and parent characteristics as predictors of change in girls’ body mass index. Int J Obes 2001; 25: 1,834-1,842.

 Mean change in BMI

 NOTE: At Time 1, girls were 5 years old; At Time 2, girls were 7 years old.

-- Girls' mean body mass index at ages five and seven years and girls' change in BMI reflect population-level patterns for white five- and seven-year old girls
+- Girls' mean BMI at ages five and seven years and girls' change in BMI reflect population-level patterns for white five- and seven-year old girls

 - Strong degree of tracking was noted in girls' BMI from ages five to seven years (r=0.87, P<0.001)

 - Girls' change in BMI was correlated with BMI at age five (r=0.36, P<0.001) and BMI at age seven years (r=0.76, P<0.001)

 - 80% of girls who were overweight at age five were also overweight at age seven years

 - Only 9% of girls became overweight between ages five and seven years